 To omit files from being copied check out our guide on how to exclude files and directories in data transfer using rsync command.

-Note: The trailing slash in the source path plays an important role.
-If you enter a source directory path without the slash at the end, rsync first transfers the source directory and then its contents.
-To demonstrate, we will remove the trailing slash from the example above:
+Note: The trailing slash in the source path is important.
+If a source directory path is entered without the slash at the end, rsync first transfers the source directory and then its contents.

 Check Rsync File Transfer Progress